pureharm/pureharm-config-ciris/README.md

 import busymachines.pureharm.sprout._
 import busymachines.pureharm.config

 /** Recommended to do something similar once in your app.
-To define your prefered
-  * "flavor" of reading configs.
+To define your prefered "flavor" of reading configs.
   *
-  * In this case we basically explicitely say that we only get config values from environment
+  * In this case we basically explicitely say that we only get config values from environment variables.
-  * variables.
   */
+object myconfig
-object myconfig extends config.PureharmConfigAllAliases with config.PureharmConfigAllImplicits {
+  extends config.PureharmConfigAllAliases with config.PureharmConfigAllImplicits with config.CirisIp4sInstances {
   sealed trait EnvVar

   /** Single source of truth for the env vars in the system